betkh/mqtt2Grafna/README.md

 git clone <repository-url>
 cd mqtt2Grafana

+# Setup environment variables (includes your InfluxDB token)
+./setup_env.sh

-# Create environment file
+# Or manually create .env file
 cp config/env.example .env

-# Edit .env file with your credentials (optional - defaults are provided)
+# Edit .env file with your credentials

 ```

-**Note**: The `.env` is automatically ignored by git.
-Default values are provided, customize.
+**Note**: The `.env` file is automatically ignored by git.
+The `setup_env.sh` script will create it with your InfluxDB token.

+> **🔐 Security Note**: For production use, consider creating a custom InfluxDB token instead of using the default one.
+See the [InfluxDB Token Management](#influxdb-token-management) section for detailed instructions.

 ## Project Organization